Cenmar

-Senemar or Sanamar (pronounced "Senemar" in Arabic: سنمار) was a Byzantine architect who was requested by the Lakhmid king Al-Nu'man I ibn Imru al-Qays to build the most beautiful palace of the Sasanian Empire.
+Senemar or Sanamar (pronounced "Sinimmār" in Arabic: سِنِمَّار) was a Byzantine architect who was requested by the Lakhmid king Al-Nu'man I ibn Imru al-Qays to build the most beautiful palace of the Arab Lakhmid Empire.

 After 20 years, Senemar finished building the palace, named Khawarnaq (Arabic: الخورنق), and invited the king to see it.
 It was a real piece of art.
 After a small discussion between the two, Senemar told the king two things: the first was about a brick within the palace that would cause the whole construction to collapse if moved, and that he was the only one to know where it lies; the second was that he could build a palace that moved with the sunlight wherever it went.
-The king, who became afraid of Senemar's knowledge of the brick and jealous he might build a bigger and more beautiful palace for another king, ordered his guardians to kill Senemar by throwing him off the palace down to the ground.
+The king, who became afraid of Senemar’s knowledge of the brick and jealous he might build a bigger and more beautiful palace for another king, ordered his guardians to kill Senemar by throwing him off the palace down to the ground.

-"Senemar's compensation" or "Senemar's Reward" is used proverbially in Persian and Arabic to refer to a situation where on does good work but is instead punished or given an unfair or too small reward.
+"Senemar’s compensation" or "Senemar’s Reward" (juzʾ Sinimmār) is used proverbially in Persian and Arabic to refer to a situation where one does good work but is instead punished or given an unfair or too small reward.